ba-tag

 The tag variants are designed to represent specific purposes.
 For example, use the error variant to indicate an error state, and the sale variant to indicate an item is in the sale.
 This helps maintain consistency and clarity across applications.

-Tag colours may evoleve over time, but the purpose of each tag will remain the same.
+Tag colours may evolve over time, but the purpose of each tag will remain the same.
 Choosing tags by their purpose rather than their colour ensures that the meaning remains clear even if the visual design changes.

 For example if you're demonstrating features of a flight, don't use one colour for wifi and another for baggage.
 Doing so can increase the cognitive noise of the page.